-Be sure to file the 2015-2016 Organization Information Form to have your organization's information listed on the Leadership and Student Involvement website.
+Be sure to file the 2016-2017 Organization Information Form to have your organization's most current information listed on the Leadership and Student Involvement website.
 Don't see your group?
 You aren't registered for this year yet.
 Complete the form above to begin that process!

 Alpha Psi Omega is an organization that strives to bring the community together through the use of the Arts.
 Alpha Psi Omega's active members work tirelessly to ensure that the students selected to attend KCACTF are allowed to do so free of charge.
 In addition to fundraising, our students hold an annual canned food drive so that we can give back to the community of Hattiesburg.

 President: Patrick Hunter | Email: email@example.com